single page flower1

 Watch for Warning Signs: Your scalp might feel dry or irritated if you use too much.
 If this happens, cut back to once a week and slowly increase.

-Signs you’re overdoing it include flaking (ironically), itching, or hair that feels brittle.
+Signs you’re overdoing it include flaking (ironically), itching, or brittle hair.
 Remember that a healthy scalp grows healthy hair.
 Damaging your scalp defeats the purpose.

 Mix Nizoral with a good conditioner to combat dryness.
-Your hair will thank you.
+That helps so much.

 Steps to Using Nizoral Shampoo for Hair Loss